vbpupil/attributes/README.md

 # Attributes

-A simple Attributes mechanism which makes setting attributes simple and more manageable.
+A simple Attributes mechanism that makes keeping track of settings a lot more manageable.

 ## Sample Usage